Program

 Theme: Cultural Heritage and Urban Justice in the Mediterranean region

-- 14:30–15:30: Keynote: “De-centring in More-than-Human Design: A Provocation on Spatial Justice and Urban Conflict” by Shaimaa Lazem (City of Scientific Research and Technological Applications, Egypt).
+• 14:30–15:30: Keynote: “Re-imagining More-than-Human Design: Voices from Beyond the West” by Shaimaa Lazem (City of Scientific Research and Technological Applications, Egypt).

 Day 2: Tuesday, July 22